The Ups & Downs of being a trainspotter

 Sunday 10th of May.
 Hi Everybody, I'm writing this after Boris Johnson has just told us, this evening, that we can use our road vehicles to go out from Wednesday onwards, as long as we social distance, so Yipee!
 Rowsley here I come!!
 Lets get stuck into the restoration work again! but enough of the celebrations.
 Stuart has provided us with some brilliant videos - See the Videos tab.
 If you have enjoyed these videos please consider making a donation to the Heritage Shunters Trust by using the paypal tab, this also helps to ensure we have a future, thank you and lets all hope that we continue to make progress with containing and reducing the "R" factor.
 You will also maybe notice, watching this that at the time, trains were terminating at Riverside Halt.
 Since then Peak Rail has made massive strides by connecting into the main Railway system and using one of the platforms at the main Matlock railway station to start and end their train services.
 So wearing my peak rail hat, I am proud to say we join the select few heritage railways in the Country, who have a direct connection onto the main system, so well done and thank you to all who achieved this amazing feat.

 Its very sad to me that for all intents and purposes, the Dartmoor Railway may disappear without trace.
 I don't like anywhere closing, and for me the site of the quarry where it was based conjures up special memories of years ago.
 Our old spotting Club, would always visit this on an overnight Plymouth trip, by motor coach which was our usual mode of transport.
 Due to the intense itineraries we followed this meant leaving Manchester at around 20.00 hrs Saturday evening to return to Manchester for around 19.30 hrs on a Sunday evening.
 Most of our usual overnight tours worked to this format, but I suppose because of the distances involved on this particular trip you could "Cat Nap" more than say an over night midlands trip.
 However, and its a large one, Meldon Quarry situated on Dartmoor, had to be visited while we were travelling down rather than back up, for the purpose of continuity.
 On this particular trip that was run probably annually through the seventies/early eighties.
 This meant arriving on the main road, (around 2.00-3.00am?), approximately half a mile from the very small, open ended shed based in the quarry.
 As memory serves there were no gates to encounter or for that matter fences.
 They didn't really need them as standing between the main road and the shed was very uneven terrain with a very liberal sprinkling of clumps of saplings and soon to be mature trees.
 There was a very narrowish track that went from the road to the quarry, but this wound around various obstacles, with no lighting on it so for the purpose of a speedy visit remained largely for us unused.
-The other aspect to consider was, hardly anyone thought to bring a torch, the efficient ones where then, heavy cumbersome and not as user friendly as torches of today.
+The other aspect to consider was, hardly anyone thought to bring a torch, the efficient ones were then, heavy and cumbersome and not as user friendly as torches of today.
 Its was dark, no black! with no distant lights nothing.
 With the lights from the interior of the coach quickly getting swallowed up in the night.
-We disembarked as a semblance of a group heading off in the general direction of the usual location to see D3509.
+We disembarked as a semblance of a group, heading off in the general direction of the usual location to see D3509.
 Oh.
-I forgot to say!, it was always, or should I say a given this was the loco to be seen or grouped depending on your preference.
-Almost as soon as the main party had left the coach screams could be heard emanating from the darkness, lads falling over saplings, up and down banks, tripping up in rabbit holes etc,etc. Its fair to say and some did give up enroute that the party that departed from the coach wasn't the same party that returned to it, some thirty minutes later.
+I forgot to say!, it was always, or should I say a given this was the loco to be seen or griced depending on your preference.
+Almost as soon as the main party had left the coach ,screams could be heard emanating from the darkness, lads falling over saplings, up and down banks, tripping up in rabbit holes etc,etc. Its fair to say ,(and some did give up enroute ,and turn back), that the party that departed from the coach wasn't the same party that returned to it, some thirty minutes later!
 Muddied, scratched by brambles, (that incidentally you don't want to get tangled up in the pitch black of Dartmoor!), nettled, leaves and twigs in their hair, you get the general idea!
-I have to say the brainier, accomplished members that had been before and already seen D3509, would sometimes "wimp out", and not bother getting off the coach.
+I have to say the brainier, more accomplished members who had been before and already seen D3509, would sometimes "wimp out", and not bother getting off the coach.
 I loved going there, as the masochist in me loved the challenge and hearing comrades literally fall by the wayside, or in reality into bushes etc. I did manage on at least one occasion to visit in daylight as you can seen from the photo below.
 However I am now mortified, as I never got a shot, showing its number as D3509 or 08394 as it went to the great loco shed in the sky from Vic Berry's at Leicester in 1989, or did I?
 I will have to double check all my slides again as I did a lot of photoing there just before its demise? oh for a decent slide filing system!

 D3509,Meldon Quarry shed.
 Sorry not been able to date this, but got vague recollections it was a car trip (carbash), to the South West.
 As far as I am aware, the Buckley Wells or Northern Counties never did this location in daylight, it certainly was and still is to some extent a remote spot.
 This shed must have kept the worst of the weather off, but by no means could be termed as secure, and its a good job for us,as of then it wasnt.